Research Agenda

 and served in special education programs.

-- This study will illustrate the interdependence of the
+- This study illustrated the interdependence of the

 national, community, and local (school) levels for implementing